llnr-19/Alpha-Beta-Checkers-Game/README.md

 - Interactive gameplay allowing human players to play against the AI agent.
 - Display of game state, current player, and move suggestions from the AI agent.

-## Dependencies

-This project has the following dependencies:

-- Python (version 3.0 or above)
-- Pygame library (for graphical user interface)

 ## Getting Started